 Make sure to use tags for folders, too.
 It’s easy to create an automated folder that will automatically add the tag to anything placed in that folder, making locating assets easy in the future.
 For example, adding a #DigitalAsset tag to the Digital asset folder means that every asset in the folder will get that tag, as well as anything added to any sub folder in the future.
 A #Logo to the Logo folder will do the same for everything contained in that subfolder.
 An intelligent tagging system saves time later.

 Now, about getting assets into the correct places.
 By using a file request, it’s possible to ask colleagues to upload specific files – which will automatically go to the correct place – even if they don’t have their own Dropbox.
 (Although they should!)
 Simply make the file request, send it on its way and watch as the assets end up where they should be.
 Everything in its right place.

 Managing permissions – i.e. determining who’s the owner, who can edit and who can view – is a case-by-case basis, but whatever the decision, it’s easy to implement.
 Changing access level, unsharing, letting others share with new people and additional functionality is just a click away.
 Plus, the enterprise-grade encryption at Dropbox as well as password-protection options help keep assets safe and secure – no matter who has access.

 Sending assets safely

-Organizing and distributing brand resources doesn't have to be difficult or scary.
-A thoughtful method, smart tagging, and secure sharing will help any organization and its marketing partners create beautiful, impactful work together.
+Organising and distributing brand resources doesn’t have to be difficult or scary.
+A thoughtful method, smart tagging and secure sharing will help any organisation and its marketing partners create beautiful, impactful work together.